UKPLab/semeval2017-scienceie/README.md

 }
 ```

-> **Abstract:** This paper describes our approach to the SemEval 2017 Task 10: “Extracting Keyphrases and Relations from Scientific Publications”, specifically to Subtask (B): “Classification of identified keyphrases”.
+> **Abstract:** This paper describes our approach to the SemEval 2017 Task 10: "Extracting Keyphrases and Relations from Scientific Publications", specifically to Subtask (B): "Classification of identified keyphrases".
 > We explored three different deep learning approaches: a character-level convolutional neural network (CNN), a stacked learner with an MLP meta-classifier, and an attention based Bi-LSTM.
 From these approaches, we created an ensemble of differently hyper-parameterized systems, achieving a micro-F 1 -score of 0.63 on the test data.
 Our approach ranks 2nd (score of 1st placed system: 0.64) out of five according to this official score.
 > However, we erroneously trained 2 out of 3 neural nets (the stacker and the CNN) on only roughly 15% of the full data (the original development set).
 When trained on the full data (training+development), our ensemble has a micro-F 1 -score of 0.69.